T1taniumF0rge-Industries-Inc/Software/PySoft/Large Projects/sqlite_pwdmgr/README.md

 > In general, the `cryptography` module is the one to not be installed, the other 3 should be installed by default if your Python version is over 3.10.**

+## Download:

+For most users, use the installer in the [NSIS](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Large%20Projects/sqlite_pwdmgr/NSIS) folder.
+If you want to have individual files, see the [Individual files](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Large%20Projects/sqlite_pwdmgr/Individual%20Files)

 ## Copyrights:

 ### © Okmeque1: [`/Okmeque1/`](https://github.com/Okmeque1): Okmeque1 GitHub